Photo of a white woman with freckles and brown hair in front of a floor to ceiling bookshelf.

 Raised in Oak Ridge, TN, Joseph Minarick received his Bachelor of Science in Political Science from Excelsior College in Albany, New York.
 He enlisted in the Army in 1999 and commissioned as an Armor Officer in 2004.
 He is currently the Plans Officer for the 278th Armored Cavalry Regiment, headquartered in Knoxville.
 Minarick’s interests in Appalachian history and sustainable development led him to co-found Firefly Farms with Dr. Erin Elizabeth Smith in 2012.

-Poetry Coordinator for the Best of the Net Anthology
+Poetry Coordinator at Best of the Net Anthology

-Fiction Coordinator for the Best of the Net Anthology
+Fiction Coordinator at Best of the Net Anthology

 An Asian American person wearing a dark shirt stands in front of a brick wall and smiles.

-Nonfiction Coordinator for the Best of the Net Anthology
+Nonfiction Coordinator at Best of the Net Anthology

 Descended from ocean dwellers, Ching-In Chen is a genderqueer Chinese American writer, community organizer and teacher.
 They are author of The Heart’s Traffic: a novel in poems (Arktoi Books/Red Hen Press, 2009) and recombinant (Kelsey Street Press, 2018 Lambda Literary Award for Transgender Poetry) as well as chapbooks to make black paper sing (speCt!
 Books) and Kundiman for Kin :: Information Retrieval for Monsters (Portable Press at Yo-Yo Labs, Leslie Scalapino Finalist).
 Chen is co-editor of The Revolution Starts at Home: Confronting Intimate Violence Within Activist Communities (South End Press, 1st edition; AK Press, 2nd edition) and currently a core member of the Massage Parlor Outreach Project as well as a Kelsey Street Press collective member.
 They have received fellowships from Kundiman, Lambda, Watering Hole, Can Serrat, Imagining America, Jack Straw Cultural Center and the Intercultural Leadership Institute as well as the Judith A. Markowitz Award for Exceptional New LGBTQ Writers.
 They are currently collaborating with Cassie Mira and others on Breathing in a Time of Disaster, a performance, installation and speculative writing project exploring breath through meditation, health and environmental justice.
 They teach in the School of Interdisciplinary Arts and Sciences and the MFA program in Creative Writing and Poetics at University of Washington Bothell and serve as Writer in Residence at Hugo House.